ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 $ npm run package
 ```

 This command packages up the whole `src` folder into a zip file called `deployment.zip`.
-Assuming we had already run this command and zip file is ready, the infrastructure code picks this zip file and upload to an S3 bucket called `eb-app-deploy` which is also created by infra code.
+Assuming we had already run this command and zip file is ready, the infrastructure code uploads this zip file to an S3 bucket called `eb-app-deploy` which is also created by our infrastructure code.

 Creating Elastic beanstalk is a bit more complected.
 There are a few things that should be ready before creating the application and environment.